Vinge1718/GH-Query/README.md

 [vinge1718](https://github.com/Vinge1718)

 ## License
-his project is licensed under the MIT License
+This project is licensed under the MIT License